Ankitaanku208/8.2CDevSecOps/README.md

 The code explicitly looks for credentials to that service.

 ### Clea up
-To bulk delete the current list of TODO items from the DB run:
+To bulk delete the current list of TODO items from the DB, run:
 ```bash
 npm run cleanup
 ```